bkoprucu/berk/_posts/2025-05-24-Cat-sitting-short.md

 Pan handle should be blocking the switch:

 {%- include image.html url="/assets/images/posts/cat-sitting/stove.webp" description="Handle blocking the switch" height="350px" -%}

+### Dish sponge

+Kücük chews the dish sponge!

+Keeping it in the sink prevents this.

 [//]: # (### Being Locked Outside)